Internet-Draft | SPICE SD-CWT | June 2025 |

 First the Verifier must open the protected headers of the SD-KBT and find the issuer SD-CWT present in the kcwt

-The Verifier extract the confirmation key from the cnf
+The Verifier extracts the confirmation key from the cnf

 Using the confirmation key, the Verifier validates the SD-KBT as described in Section 7.2 of [RFC8392].¶